coleygroup/desp/README.md

 <img align="center" src="DESP.png" width="350px" />

 **Double-Ended Synthesis Planning with Goal-Constrained Bidirectional Search**\
-_<ins>Kevin Yu</ins>, Jihye Roh, Ziang Li, Wenhao Gao, Runzhong Wang, Connor W. Coley_
+_Kevin Yu, Jihye Roh, Ziang Li, Wenhao Gao, Runzhong Wang, Connor W. Coley_

 This repo contains code for DESP (Double-Ended Synthesis Planning), which applies goal-constrained bidirectional search to computer-aided synthesis planning.
 DESP is designed to propose a synthesis plan towards a given target molecule under the user-specified constraint of using one or more specific starting materials.

 ## Quick Start

-To reproduce our experimental results or try DESP with our pretrained models, perform the following steps after cloning this repository.
+To reproduce our experimental results or to try DESP with our pretrained models, perform the following steps after cloning this repository.

 #### 1. Environment Setup